 Key Takeaways

-- Inflammation is part of the immune response.
-High levels of inflammation in the body are associated with chronic health conditions like type 2 diabetes and heart disease.
+- Chronic high levels of inflammation is associated with type 2 diabetes and heart disease.

 What is Inflammation?